dkeenan7/LyteFyba/PCB/Readme.txt

 Copy and Paste.
 When the Paste Net dialog comes up, select All No Press shift-"+" and enter 0 into the X field and -46 into the Y field.
-OK Click in space to deselect all
+OK Click in space to deselect all.
 Apply the rotation procedure again, to the original CMU only, to return it to normal.
+You may need to move the text "Fyba" to the diagonally opposite position in the copy.
 Now is a good time for a design rule check.
-We expect only two errors (Track to track errors: RX- and TY-, RX+ and TY+).
+We expect only two errors (Track to track errors: RX- and TY-, RX+ and WTY+).
 Make all layers visible, except the two documentation layers and Cutouts text.
 Zoom out; select the two CMUs; deselect board outline and squiggle cutout outlines; copy paste; All No Press shift-"+" and enter X = 0 and Y = 92
 Zoom in near the top of the 4 CMUs
 Select around the top squiggle join; delete
 Delete dangling tracks at top and bottom.
-Deselect all; Context menu in space and Pour copper, if necessary.
+Deselect all; Context menu in space and Pour copper.
 Save.
 Follow the procedure below to generate the manufacturing files.

 Isomerisation Procedure (Octagonal CMUs for cylindrical cells)